How to Create & Automate a Luxury Client Experience

 The next phase occurs when a potential client bridges the gap from passively engaging with your design firm to actively engaging with you — they reach out to you directly.

-This is most likely to happen via your website’s Contact page, but could also happen via DM or directly via email, if they’re a referral.
+This will most likely happen via your website’s Contact page, but could also happen via DM or directly via email, if they’re a referral.

 Tips: